aspose-tex/Aspose.TeX-API-References/english/python-net/aspose.tex.plugins/pngfigurerendererpluginoptions/_index.md

 ## PngFigureRendererPluginOptions class

-The FigureRenderer plugin's options to render a LaTeX figure in PNG.
+The Figure Renderer plugin's options to render a LaTeX figure in PNG.